kubernetes-sigs/lws/keps/820-distributed-preflight-check/README.md

 RecreateGroupOnPodRestart`.
 The validating webhook rejects other combinations.

-No per-group phase or preflight-specific status is added. `Degraded=True` is an LWS-level aggregate condition.
-Its `Reason` is `ReplicaRestartBudgetExceeded`, and its message identifies the affected replica or replicas.
+No per-group phase or preflight-specific status is added. `Degraded=True` is an LWS-level aggregate condition with reason `ReplicaRestartBudgetExceeded`.

 ### Controller behavior

 For each failure handled by `RecreateGroupOnPodRestart`:

-1. If the replica has remaining budget, increment the count and delete the leader.
+1. If the replica has remaining budget, consume one restart and request leader deletion.
 Existing group recreation then creates a replacement.
 2. If the budget is exhausted, do not delete the leader.
 Record that automatic recovery is suppressed for the current replica and set `Degraded=True`.
 3. Repeated Pod events while suppressed are idempotent and do not increase the restart count.

+The count records budget consumed when LWS proceeds to leader deletion.
-The count records LWS-initiated group recreations.
-Exhaustion is tracked separately, so reaching the limit does not record a restart that did not occur.
+Exhaustion is tracked separately, so a suppressed attempt does not increment the count.

 Suppression applies only to the LWS `RecreateGroup` action.
 Kubelet may continue to restart containers, and StatefulSet, rollout, scale, eviction, and deletion